Quick answer

 What to do

 - Find out which sizing system your slide uses before you look at a single size, because the four slides dancers buy most do not agree.
-OOFOS and Gliss run women's US whole sizes only, Chacott runs centimeter foot-length sizing, and HOKA uses standard US sizing.
-Knowing the system is half the battle.
+OOFOS, Gliss, and HOKA all run in whole US sizes only with no half sizes, while Chacott runs centimeter foot-length sizing.
+Then watch for listings labeled in men's sizes (HOKA always, OOFOS on its men's run), where a women's-size shopper drops two before ordering.

 - If you are a women's half size in OOFOS, size up to the next whole size.
 The OOahh comes in whole sizes only, sized separately for men and women, and the brand's own rule is that a half size rounds up, not down, so a 7.5 takes the 8 and the slide sits relaxed instead of pinching.